-Introduction
+1. Introduction

+Ontologies play a crucial role for the success of the Semantic Web (Berners-Lee, Hendler, and Lassila, 2001).
+Currently, a large number of ontologies have been developed in various research domains, or even within a single domain.
+Description logics (or DLs for short) comprise a family of knowledge representation languages with which to represent ontologies.
+In many cases, we may need to merge or integrate several ontologies into a single ontology, and even if the original ontologies are individually consistent, the merged ontology may be inconsistent.
+Current DL reasoners, such as RACER (Haarslev and Möller, 2005) and FaCT (Horrocks, 1998), can detect logical inconsistency.
+However,

+&lt;sup>† Corresponding author.

+C 2007 Kluwer Academic Publishers.
+Printed in the Netherlands.

+\ This paper was written when the first author was a PhD student at Queen's University Belfast.

-Ontologies play a crucial role for the success of the Semantic Web (Berners-Lee, Hendler, and Lassila 2001).
-There are many representation languages for ontologies, such as description logics (or DLs for short) and F-logic (Staab and Studer 2004).
-Recently, the problem of inconsistency (or incoherence) handling in ontologies has attracted a lot of attention and research addressing this problem has been reported in many papers (Baader and Hollunder; Baader and Hollunder 1995; Parsia, Sirin, and Kalyanpur 2005; Haase et. al. 2005; Schlobach 2005; Schlobach and Cornet 2003; Flouris, Plexousakis and Antoniou 2005; Huang, Harmelen, and Teije 2005; Meyer, Lee, and Booth 2005; Friedrich and Shchekotykhin 2005).
-Inconsistency can occur due to several reasons, such as modelling errors, migration or merging ontologies, and ontology evolution.
-Current DL reasoners, such as RACER (Haarslev and Möller 2005) and FaCT (Horrocks 1998), can detect logical inconsistency.
-However, they only provide lists of unsatisfiable classes.
-The process of resolving inconsistency is left to the user or ontology engineers.
-The need to improve DL reasoners to reason with inconsistency is becoming urgent to make them more applicable.Many approaches were proposed to handle inconsistency in ontologies based on existing techniques for inconsistency management in traditional logics, such as propositional logic and nonmonotonic logics (Schlobach and Cornet 2003; Parsia, Sirin, and Kalyanpur 2005; Huang, Harmelen, and Teije 2005).
+they only provide lists of unsatisfiable classes.
+The process of resolving inconsistency is left to the user or the ontology engineers.
+The need to improve DL reasoners to reason with inconsistency is becoming urgent to make them more applicable.
+Many approaches have been proposed to handle inconsistency in ontologies based on existing techniques for inconsistency management in traditional logics, such as propositional logic and nonmonotonic logics (Schlobach and Cornet, 2003; Parsia, Sirin, and Kalyanpur, 2005; Huang, Harmelen, and Teije, 2005).

-It is well-known that priority or preference plays an important role in inconsistency handling (Baader and Hollunder; Benferhat and Baida 2004; Meyer, Lee, and Booth 2005).
-In (Baader and Hollunder), the authors introduced priority to default terminological logic such that more specific defaults are preferred to more general ones.
+It is well-known that priority or preference plays an important role in inconsistency handling (Baader and Hollunder, 1995b; Benferhat and Baida, 2004; Meyer, Lee, and Booth, 2005).
+In (Baader and Hollunder, 1995b), the authors introduced priority to default terminological logic such that more specific defaults are preferred to more general ones.
 When conflicts occur in reasoning with defaults, defaults which are more specific should be applied before more general ones.
-In (Meyer, Lee, and Booth 2005), an algorithm, called refined conjunctive maxi-adjustment (RCMA for short) was proposed to weaken conflicting information in a stratified DL knowledge base and some consistent DL knowledge bases were obtained.
-To weaken a terminological axiom, they introduced a DL expression, called cardinality restrictions on concepts.
+In (Meyer, Lee, and Booth, 2005), an algorithm, called refined conjunctive maxiadjustment (RCMA for short) was proposed to weaken conflicting information in a stratified DL knowledge base and some consistent DL knowledge bases were obtained.
+To weaken a terminological axiom, they extend the DL $\mathcal{ALC}$ by a construct that can express global restrictions on the cardinality of concepts and weaken the axiom by relaxing the restrictions on the number of elements it may have.
 However, to weaken an assertional axiom, they simply delete it.
-An interesting problem is to explore other DL expressions to weaken a conflicting DL axiom (both terminological and assertional).
+An interesting problem is to seek and investigate other DL expressions to weaken a conflicting DL axiom (both terminological and assertional).

-In this paper, we first define two revision operators in description logics, one is called a weakening-based revision operator and the other is its refinement.
-The revision operators are defined by introducing a DL constructor called nominals.
-The idea is that when a terminology axiom or a value restriction is in conflict, we simply add explicit exceptions to weaken it and assume that the number of exceptions is minimal.
+In this paper, we first define two revision operators in description logics: a weakening-based revision operator and its refinement.
+The revision operators are defined by nominals The idea is that when a terminology axiom or a value restriction is in conflict, we simply add explicit exceptions to weaken it and assume that the number of exceptions is minimal.
 Based on the revision operators, we then propose an algorithm to handle inconsistency in a stratified description logic knowledge base.
-We show that when the weakeningbased revision operator is chosen, the resulting knowledge base of our algorithm is semantically equivalent to that of the RCMA algorithm.
-However, their syntactical forms are different.
+We show that when the weakening-based revision operator is chosen, the resulting knowledge base of our algorithm is semantically equivalent to that of the RCMA algorithm.
+However, their syntactical forms are different and they are applied to different description logics.

 This paper is organized as follows.
 Section 2 gives a brief review of description logics.
 We then define two revision operators in Section 3.
 The revision-based algorithm for inconsistency handling is proposed in Section 4.
-Before conclusion, we have a brief discussion on related work.
+Before the conclusion, we have a brief discussion on related work.